atakangah/drones-api/README.md

     GET

 - **api/v1/drone/logs**:
   Returns audit logs of drones.
 Audit logs are logs of drone status changes, drone battery changes and medicatioins carried on drones.
+Drones in `IDLE` or `LOADING` state are not logged to reduce unnecessary loggin.
 AuditLog background worker generates these logs

   - Params
     ------